-If you own a business in the Tampa-St. Petersburg or Orlando area, you are at risk of getting involved in a lawsuit.
+If you own a business in the Tampa-St. Petersburg, you are at risk of getting involved in a lawsuit.
 Whether you are sued by a customer, must sue a vendor, or a serious dispute erupts between yourself and your partner, litigation is an everyday fact of life in Florida’s business community.

 Though going to trial is always a possibility, most lawsuits settle out of court.
 Avoiding trial is not always the best option, and your attorney should be prepared to go to court.
 But there are many potential benefits to your business to negotiating a settlement, including: